VirologyCharite/SARS-CoV-2-VL-paper/README.md

 # Data

-The following files are available.
+The following files are available in the `data` directory.

 ## viral-load-with-negatives.tsv.zip